DejazmachMolla/Awesome-Books-ES6/README.md

 - Clone the project on your local machine
 - Run `npm install` on the root directory
 - Open `index.html`
-- Install live-server
+- Run the server using `parcel index.html`
-- Open app with live-server
+- Open app on the url on which the server is running

 ## Authors